DTZ

 The DTZ A1 speaking exam does not require perfect language skills, but rather the ability to communicate simply in German.
 Those who practice with examples and dialogues, know typical topics, and use polite phrases can pass this exam successfully.
 Good preparation not only increases the chance of a positive result but also builds confidence in everyday life.

-Євгенія Мамчур: „I am very satisfied that I found this website one month before my exam – exactly at the time when I was ready to prepare intensively.
-During this period, I completed almost all the practice tasks in all categories, carefully analyzed my mistakes and read the explanations.
-And how great was my surprise when about 60% of the tasks in the exam came directly from this site!
-I was very happy, because I already knew them and even remembered the correct answers for most of them.
-A big advantage for me was that I could easily translate the tasks and answers into my native language, which significantly improved my understanding.
-The website is excellent for preparation – I highly recommend it!“
+Jewgenija Mamchur: „I am very glad that I found this website one month before my exam — exactly when I was ready to prepare seriously.
+During this time, I completed almost all exercises in every category, carefully analyzed my mistakes, and read the explanations.
+And how surprised I was when about 60% of the exam tasks came directly from this site!
+I was happy because I already knew them and even remembered most of the correct answers.
+A big advantage for me was that I could easily translate the tasks and answers into my native language, which made understanding much easier.
+This website is perfect for preparation — highly recommended!“